 I would like to obtain an LL.M. degree at Lewis & Clark, but I am not particularly interested in environmental law.
 Do you have LL.M. degrees in other areas of the law?

-We offer an LL.M. degree in Environmental Law at Lewis & Clark and it is limited to students who want to concentrate in environmental and natural resources law.
+We offer an LL.M. degree in Environmental, Natural Resources, and Energy Law at Lewis & Clark and it is limited to students who want to concentrate their studies in those areas.
 We also offer the world’s first Animal Law LL.M.
 Information about that program can be found here.
-LL.M. students can study many areas of the law that intersect with environmental and natural resources, such as courses in trade and environment, international environmental law, and environmental business law.
-However, if you are not particularly interested in environmental and natural resources law, Lewis & Clark is not the best LL.M. program for you.
+LL.M. students can study many areas of the law that intersect with environmental, natural resources, and energy law, such as courses in trade and environment, international environmental law, renewable energy and climate change, and environmental business law.
+However, if you are not particularly interested in environmental, natural resources, or energy law, Lewis & Clark is not the best LL.M. program for you.
 Try searching for an LL.M. program that fits your needs at LLM Guide.

 My ultimate goal is to obtain a doctorate in law.
 Is the LL.M. program a good way to begin?